dlublin/SpeakOSC/README.md

 Save and Open documents with lists of commands.

 # About the code
-This app uses NSSpeechRecognizer to listen for specified commands.
+This app uses the standard OS X NSSpeechRecognizer to listen for specified commands.

-It uses VVOpenSource / VVOSC for OSC output.
+It uses [VVOpenSource / VVOSC](https://github.com/mrRay/vvopensource) for OSC output.